febuiles/s3share/README.markdown

 * `AMAZON_SECRET_ACCESS_KEY`: AWS secret access key.
 * `AMAZON_S3_DEFAULT_BUCKET`: Name of the bucket where the uploads will be held.

 The last variable is visible in the URL returned to the user: `http://s3.amazonaws.com/{AMAZON_S3_DEFAULT_BUCKET}/some_photo.png`, so make sure you choose something pretty.
 This value is global for all the S3 namespace, meaning you need to find something unique between all the S3 users ("some-user-name_uploads" should do the trick).
+If the specified bucket doesn't exist, it will be automatically created.

 You can set these variables in a `~/.amazon_keys` file: